RameshRM/thanthi/README.md

 thanthi
 =======

-"Thanthi" is a word in "Tamil" == Telegraph.
-Thanthi is a simple messaging pub/sub library
-===

 ### Summary

 Often you would come across scenarios of ```JavaScript``` modules dependant on loading of the other ```JavaScript``` modules.